mpwaser/make-ide/README.md

 # make-ide

 GNU Make and Vim based micro IDE for the C programming language.
-Open project files, add module templates, compile sources, and run unit tests with a single command.
+Open project files, add module templates, compile and debug sources, run unit tests - all with a single make command.
 Tested on Ubuntu 18.04.

 ## Dependencies